Xilinx/SDSoC_Examples/ocl/getting_started/hello_vadd_ocl/README.md

 where the *PLATFORM* variable accepts one board.

 ## 4. DESIGN FILE HIERARCHY
 Application code is located in the src directory.
-Accelerator binary files will be compiled to the xclbin directory.
-The xclbin directory is required by the Makefile and its contents will be filled during compilation.
+Accelerator binary files will be compiled to the build directory.
 A listing of all the files in this example is shown below

 ```
 Makefile